iwakura-enterprises/documentations/Writerside/topics/JDA-Interactables.md

 ## Modals

 You may create an interactable modal using the `InteractableModal` class.
 This class allows you to create modals that will trigger the callback when the modal is submitted.
-Contrary to [interactable messages](#interactable-message), modals can only have one callback that is specified in the constructor.
+Contrary to the [interactable messages](#interactable-message), modals have only one callback that is specified in the constructor.
 You must also link the interactive modal with the actual modal in order for the submission to be processed.
 This will set a random ID to the modal.

 ```java